-- Sides and/or Music are available for each character within the individual show breakdowns (as PDF files noted in red), HOWEVER for EPAs and Open Calls please be prepared with your own song or brief comic monologue.
+Sides and/or Music are available for each character within the individual show breakdowns (as PDF files noted in red below); HOWEVER for EPAs and Open Calls please be prepared with your own song or brief monologue.
 The sides and/or music are to be used for auditions BY APPOINTMENT or CALLBACKS ONLY.

 - For musicals, all must be prepared with 16-32 bars of an up-tempo song and a ballad with sheet music in their key ready for the pianist.
 Sing what you feel is your very best first as we may not need to hear your second song.
-We usually prefer to hear something legit first.
-Accompanist will be provided and if you choose to sing from the show we will have the piano-conductor scores.
+Accompanist will be provided and if you choose to sing from the shows we will have the musical scores.

-- For MOON OVER BUFFALO, sides (script parts) will be provided for those who do not have a prepared monologue, so arrive a little early to peruse them before your audition.
-AEA members may perform a prepared monologue, preferably comic as appropriate to the character(s) for which they wish to be considered (note accents required for individual characters in breakdown below).
+- For BREAKING LEGS, for this local call only, sides (script parts) will be provided for those who do not have a prepared monologue, so arrive a little early to peruse them before your audition.
+Actors may perform a prepared monologue, preferably appropriate to the character(s) for which they wish to be considered (note accents required for individual characters in breakdown below).

 - ALL must have a recent photo and current resume.
 Resume must include your contact info (address, telephone(s) and email).
-In lieu of a resume with ALL the above info, you may print the audition form (Audition Form click here), fill it out fully and staple it to the back of your photo.
+In lieu of a resume with ALL the above info, you may print the audition form (Local Audition BLANK FORM), fill it out fully and staple it to the back of your photo.

 - Please do NOT submit your materials by email if you plan to attend the EPAs and/or open auditions – we will collect your materials in person at that time!

-- For those requested to attend, LOCAL FINAL CALL BACKS in MT.
-GRETNA will be held on SATURDAY, MARCH 29 at the Mt.
-Gretna Fire Hall, Boulevard, Mt.
-Gretna, PA.
-(Directions to the Mt.
-Gretna Fire Hall)
+- For those requested to attend, LOCAL CALL BACKS in LEBANON, PA will be held at the same location later in March.

 NEW YORK CITY AUDITIONS:

-Callbacks from all NYC auditions will be Friday, March 21 in NYC to dance/read/sing again as needed.
+CALLBACKS from all NYC auditions will be THURSDAY, March 17 in NYC to read/dance/sing as needed.

 DUE TO THE SHORT PERIOD OF REHEARSAL FOR EACH SHOW, SPECIAL CONSIDERATION WILL BE GIVEN TO THOSE WHO HAVE PERFORMED THESE ROLES PREVIOUSLY.